 What to Bring

 You’re in a desert, so bring lots of water and sun gear.
 As I just mentioned, you can fill up any water bottles at the visitor center.
 We use these RTIC insulated bottles so our water stays cold.
 Don’t forget sunglasses, hats, and sunscreen.
-Most trails are pretty easy so you can use trails runners or tennis shoes – we love the Vans UltraRange shoes since they’re so lightweight and comfortable.
+Most trails are pretty easy so you can use trails runners or minimalist hiking shoes – we love the Vans UltraRange shoes since they’re so lightweight and comfortable.

 The Highlights – If you only have a few hours in Valley of Fire State Park

 We spent the better part of two days and camped overnight in the park, but here’s a quick itinerary if you’re passing through and only have a few hours.

 If you enter on the west side of the park (the side closest to Las Vegas), start with the Beehive Rocks (they really do look like beehives), and then enter the Campground Road loop.
 Just off the road you can stop at Atlatl Rock which is covered with the most well-preserved petroglyphs I’ve ever seen, see the Arch Rock (small, but still cool), and then search around for the Fire Cave if you’re up for some exploring.